KRFOSS/kali-docs/usb/usb-persistence-encryption/index.md

 kali@kali:~$ openssl enc -e -aes-256-cbc -in luksheader.back -out luksheader.back.enc
 ```

 Now boot into your encrypted store, and give the Nuke password, rather than the real decryption password.
 This will render any info on the encrypted store useless.
-Once this is done, verify that the data is indeed inacessible.
+Once this is done, verify that the data is indeed inaccessible.

 **Lets restore the data now**.
 We'll decrypt our backup of the LUKS keyslots, and restore them to the encrypted partition: